-It should be noted the Entity Coverage for private companies can be extensive.
-“Claim” under a D&O policy is typically defined as “a written demand for monetary relief, non-monetary or injunctive relief”, which opens the door to claims beyond lawsuits.
-This means corporations might find coverage for things like a government subpoena or investigation demand in a D&O policy.
+Entity Coverage for private companies can be extensive.
+A “claim” under a D&O policy is typically defined as “a written demand for monetary relief, non-monetary or injunctive relief”, which opens the door to claims beyond lawsuits.
+This means that corporations might find coverage in a D&O policy for things like a government subpoena or an investigation demand.

 - A D&O policy will exclude claims for fraudulent or dishonest acts by directors or companies or intentional violations of the law.
-This exclusion typically doesn’t kick in until the unlawful misconduct has been finally adjudicated by law.
-This means the insured will be defended until proven guilty.
+Even so, this exclusion is typically doesn’t apply until the unlawful misconduct has been finally adjudicated as such by law.
+In other words, the insured will be defended until proven guilty.

-Like with all insurance policies, it is essential to read the policy declaration to understand the limit of insurance and deductible structure.
-The policy wordings provide the details on what is covered and what is excluded.
-There is also a section stating the obligations of the insured and insurer concerning claims reporting and claims handling.
+It is essential to read the policy declaration to understand the limit of insurance and deductible structure.
+Look to the policy wordings to determine the details on what the policy will cover and what it will exclude.
+The wordings also state the obligations of the insured and insurance company for claims reporting and claims handling.